Why Social Media Is Bad For Mental Health?

 One of the main reasons social media negatively impacts mental health is the constant comparison it fosters.
 People often showcase their best moments and highlight reels on platforms like Facebook and Instagram, creating an illusion of perfect lives.
 This can lead to feelings of inadequacy and low self-esteem when individuals compare their own lives to those portrayed online.

 Moreover, social media can contribute to feelings of loneliness and isolation.
-Despite being designed to connect people, it can actually lead to a sense of disconnection from real-life relationships.
-Spending excessive time scrolling through feeds can replace face-to-face interactions, leading to a lack of genuine human connection.
+Despite being connected to hundreds or even thousands of friends online, individuals may still feel disconnected from real-life relationships.
+Spending excessive time scrolling through feeds can lead to a lack of meaningful face-to-face interactions, which are crucial for maintaining mental well-being.

 Another concerning aspect of social media is cyberbullying.
 Online platforms provide a breeding ground for harassment and negativity.
-The anonymity and distance provided the internet can embolden individuals to engage in hurtful behavior, causing significant emotional distress to the victims.
+Victims of cyberbullying often experience anxiety, depression, and a decline in self-esteem.
+The anonymity provided social media can embolden individuals to engage in harmful behavior without facing immediate consequences.

 FAQ: